StefanDjokovic/Superpermutations/MyTakeOnChaffinMethod/README.md

 3. checker == 0 actually doesn't elimitate the presence of multiple permutations in the complete superpermutation.
 One explecative example: given 12345612345 checker==0 will avoid the placement of the digit 6 at the end (in fact 123456 was already present at the beginning) but a 6 may appear with 3 wasted characters when 456132 is added.
 In fact the string 123456123456132 will be checked, making sure that all the possible valuable string are checked
 4. mperm_res[towaste] + pfound > max_perm also checks if it's possible that with a certain ammount of wasted characters left to get to a better max_perm.
 This is strongly tied to point 2 because max_perm is initialized as the precedent max_perm + 4.

+**Important note on the assumptions made to speed things up** One of the assumption is that to get the shortest superpermutation a permutation won't appear two times.
+This is considered to be true by the community, but there currently is not a concrete proof.
+All the other assumtions made were proven and the program seems to be correct.